 - Jasmine rice for serving

-How to Make Yellow Curry
+How to Make Thai Yellow Curry

 Here's a bird's eye view of the steps for making yellow curry.
 When you're ready to cook, refer to the full written recipe below, and watch the video tutorial to ensure success!

-- Add the chicken and toss to coat.
+- Add the remaining coconut milk, water and chicken and stir to mix.

-- Add the remaining coconut milk, water and all seasonings.
-Simmer for 30 minutes.
+- Add the fish sauce, sugar and tamarind and simmer for 30 minutes.

 - Make the curry a day ahead.
 As with many stews, yellow curry tastes better the next day after the flavours have had time to penetrate the potatoes and chicken more thoroughly.
 So this is a recipe that really benefits from an overnight rest.
 I would add the tomatoes the day-of if possible.